segmentio/segment-docs/src/connections/destinations/catalog/tag-injector/index.md

 ---
+rewrite: true
-title: Tag Injector
+title: Tag Injector Destination
 ---

 Segment has built a Tag Injector Destination to give Segment users the flexibility needed to load and configure client-side tools.

-_**NOTE:** {{integration.name}} is only available for select customers at this time._
+_**NOTE:** Tag Injector is only available for select customers at this time._

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

-1. Once you have access, with the link provided confirm the Source you’d like to connect to.
+1. Once you have access, with the link provided confirm the Source you'd like to connect to.
 2. You have the following configuration options which will manipulate the page at runtime:
   - **URL**: A URL to the Javascript code to load on the page as the `src` attribute of the `<script>` tag.
   - **Raw**: Raw Javascript code to load onto the page within a `<script>` tag.